thmyrk/developer-happiness-blog/_posts/2018-11-16-on-working-remotely-part-2.md

 I wanted to give my input on why would you want to work remotely, why remote work is a **good idea** in general, when it **doesn't function properly**, and how to *organize your company to make distributed teams efficient*.

-This is part two of my "On working remotely" post, where I will talk about what are the things to look out for when organizing distributed teams in **your** company.
+This is part two of my "On working remotely" post (click [here](https://developer-happiness-blog.com/organization/2018/10/22/on-working-remotely-part-1.html) for part one!), where I will talk about what are the things to look out for when organizing distributed teams in **your** company.
 I will share with you some studies done about remote work and tips on how to manage remote and on-site workers in your company and we'll discuss some things that we have to look out for.